 - Consider your audience when selecting your tools.
 What are their skills and capabilities to support the tools you select?

 - Focus on the business objectives you want to solve with the tools

 - Keep in mind the business disruption and change management of the tools selected

 - Consider the user adoption of the selected tools

 - How will you measure the usefulness of the purchase?

 Are you ready to learn more?
-Join us for a free webinar on Wednesday, March 15!
-You’ll learn to identify quick wins for rapid business value, and to prioritize focus areas for analytics.
-Register today!
+Watch the video to identify quick wins for rapid business value, and to prioritize focus areas for analytics.